+5.6.1 Engaged people, working together, delivering valued services.

+5.7 Family and Work Life Balance
-- 6.8.1 Engaged people, working together, delivering valued services. - 6.9 Family and Work Life Balance - 6.9.1 Family and work life balance is achieved when an individual's right to a fulfilling life inside and outside work is accepted and respected.
-Achieving a

-- balance between family, work and other things in life is of benefit to employees, employers and the wider community. - 6.9.2 Work and family balance is not just about supporting mothers and fathers who have young children, it is also about providing assistance to people who have older dependents or to those who may provide care to family members with disabilities. - 6.9.3 Port Stephens Council is committed to providing employees with family and work life balance provisions that enable our employees to achieve this balance in their lives. - 6.10 Workplace Equity and Diversity - 6.10.1 At Port Stephens Council we are committed to developing an equitable and diverse workforce which is representative of our community and the region as a whole.
+- 5.7.1 Family and work life balance is achieved when an individual's right to a fulfilling life inside and outside work is accepted and respected.
+Achieving a balance between family, work and other things in life is of benefit to employees, employers and the wider community. - 5.7.2 Work and family balance is not just about supporting mothers and fathers who have young children, it is also about providing assistance to people who have older dependents or to those who may provide care to family members with disabilities. - 5.7.3 Port Stephens Council is committed to providing employees with family and work life balance provisions that enable our employees to achieve this balance in their lives.

+5.8 Workplace Equity and Diversity

+- 5.8.1 At Port Stephens Council we are committed to developing an equitable and diverse workforce which is representative of our community and the region as a whole.
 This commitment is based, in part, on the need to ensure that our organisation complies with equal opportunity legislative requirements.
-However, more importantly, we are committed to providing a pleasant working environment for all employees by encouraging good working relationships, valuing diversity and respecting differences to achieve our objective of being an employer of choice. - 6.10.2 Equity is about fairness.
+However, more importantly we are committed to providing a pleasant working environment for all employees by encouraging good working relationships, valuing diversity and respecting differences to achieve our objective of being an employer of choice. - 5.8.2 Equity is about fairness.
 It is about providing everyone with a fair and safe working environment, with access to training and development opportunities.
-It is about giving everyone the opportunity to use and enhance their individual talents and skills for their own improvement and for the advancement of the organisation as a whole. - 6.10.3 Diversity is about inclusiveness.
+It is about giving everyone the opportunity to use and enhance their individual talents and skills for their own improvement and for the advancement of the organisation as a whole. - 5.8.3 Diversity is about inclusiveness.
 It means that the differences brought to the organisation by people of divergent backgrounds, experiences and perspectives are valued and respected.
-It means that the contributions brought to the organisation by a diverse range of people are utilised and maximised, thereby enhancing the effectiveness and capability of the organisation. - 6.10.4 Achieving improved workplace equity and diversity means identifying and eliminating all forms of discrimination and putting measures in place to overcome the employment disadvantage faced by diversity groups.
-In our organisation, these have been identified as: - 6.10.4.1 People from culturally diverse backgrounds.
+It means that the contributions brought to the organisation by a diverse range of people are utilised and maximised, thereby enhancing the effectiveness and capability of the organisation. - 5.8.4 Achieving improved workplace equity and diversity means identifying and eliminating all forms of discrimination and putting measures into place to overcome the employment disadvantage faced by diversity groups.
+In our organisation, these have been identified as: - 5.8.4.1 People from culturally diverse backgrounds.

-People born in countries other than those categorised by the Australian Bureau of Statistics as mainly English speaking countries (ie Australia, United Kingdom, New Zealand, South Africa, Canada, United States of America).
+People born in countries other than those categorised by the Australian Bureau of Statistics as mainly English speaking countries (ie. Australia, United Kingdom, New Zealand, South Africa, Canada, United States of America).

-6.10.4.2 Indigenous Australians
+5.8.4.2 Indigenous Australians